CS224S: Spoken Language Processing

 This course is designed around lectures, assignments, and a course project to give students practical experience building spoken language systems.
 We will use modern software tools and algorithmic approaches.
 There are no exams.
 We aim for each student to build something they are proud of.

-There are four homeworks.
+There are three homeworks.
 Homework topics:

 Course projects can range from algorithmic research with the goal of publishing academic papers, or designing and demonstrating spoken language systems.